leonetlab-upct/openmc/reproducibility/experimental_protocol.md

 Use a coarse sweep to bracket saturation, a fine sweep around the boundary, and ten definitive repetitions at final candidate rates.
 The reported maximum sustainable rate is the highest tested rate satisfying all criteria in all ten repetitions.

+The published maximum-sustainable-rate sweep uses `instrumentation_mode=functional`.
+Unlike the definitive Figure 2 and Figure 3 campaigns, which use the full performance instrumentation, the rate sweep deliberately disables structured gateway/receiver/block export and CPU/RSS sampling so that the sustainable packet-processing rate is characterized without the additional measurement overhead.
+Functional outcomes remain available from the normal process logs and run manifest.

 Rate-sweep execution deliberately preserves complete observations above the saturation boundary.
 A run can therefore have a valid manifest and complete structured output while being classified as non-sustainable during rate